 There are specific exemptions to the heating standard.
 The exemptions are:

-- where it is not reasonably practicable to install a qualifying heating device.
+- where it is not reasonably practicable to install one or more qualifying heating devices.

 - where the rental property is a certified passive building.

-It is not reasonably practicable to install something if a professional installer can’t access the area without:
+It is not reasonably practicable to install heating devices if a professional installer can’t access the area without:

 - carrying out substantial building work, or